PERMITTING ORIGINAL ART MURALS

 Any associated materials that were used to affix or secure the mural to the wall must be removed at the time of the removal of the mural.
 This includes, but is not limited to mounting hardware or brackets, caulk or grout, and adhesives or glues.

 It is unlawful to violate any provisions of this Rule.
-This applies to any person undertaking an application for an Original Art Mural Permit, to the building tenant or owner of the Mural site.
+This applies to any person undertaking an application for a mural permit, to the building tenant or owner of the mural site.
 For the ease of reference in this section, all of these persons are referred to by the term "operator."

 B. Notice of violations.